International Fee Information

-For details on what fees are applicable to commencing international students please refer to SCU International’s Course and Fees page.
+For details on what fees are applicable to commencing international students please refer to International courses and fees page.
 For continuing, commencing and cross-institutional international student fees see:

 Withdrawing from a unit/s may have a serious impact for on your academic record and financial liability.
 As a student, it is your responsibility to know when your census date is and the consequences of withdrawing from a unit.
 To find out what your census date is log into My Enrolment and select ‘Current Enrolment’.
 Please note: An international student who withdraws from all units is considered withdrawn from their course.
 Different refund rules are applicable to these cases.
 International students who intend to withdraw from their course should contact SCU International.